Cutting for Stone by Abraham Verghese

 The epic novel unfolds across five decades, spanning across India, Ethiopia, and America incorporating tales of love and betrayal, compassion and redemption, exile and home, wounds that divide, only to heal families.
 Verghese’s characters are well-drawn, memorable, and distinct, many offering a rare insight into how physicians function within the medical community.
 The title of the book is not only taken from the original version of the Hippocratic oath…I will not ‘cut for stone’ even for patients in whom the disease is manifest…but the surgeon’s last name…Stone.
 Very cleaver!

 Where to begin…identical conjoined twins, Marion and Shiva, are born to a beautiful Indian nun and a brilliant British surgeon at a mission hospital in Addis Ababa, the capital city of Ethiopia.
 The secret love between Sister Mary Joseph Praise and Thomas Stone culminates in her death while giving birth and Thomas Stone’s grief, guilt, and inability to save her drives him to places unknown…only to be found again 400 pages later.
 Picking up the motherhood and fatherhood pieces are two Indian doctors, Hema and Ghosh, who take on the responsibility of raising the boys by showering them with love and are instrumental in nurturing their interest in medicine.
 The story, a first-person narration by Marion Praise Stone, details the coming of age of the boys as their homeland hovers on the brink of revolution.
 Their bond is not torn by the politics of the time, but the ultimate betrayal of one brother to the other.
 Shiva stakes claim to the love of Marion’s life, Genet, and by sleeping with her, drives a wedge between the twins who once considered themselves one entity – MarionShiva.
+It is not until Marion flees his homeland to the United States that he blossoms into maturity as a doctor and a man.
+He meets his father, takes the first steps at reconciliation, and in order to save his own life, is forced to trust the two men he thought he trusted the least – the father who abandoned him and the brother who betrayed him.
+In the end, the major themes of the novel reappear – “love and betrayal, forgiveness and self-sacrifice, and the inextricable union of life and death.”

 The majority of our group read and liked the book, although it was a challenge at times because of its’ medical detail.
 The academic aspects versus the imagery and writing skill sometimes clashed – “He pulled out a short length of pale, white, wormlike tissue.
 I put a mosquito clip here and here…and then I cut between the clips.
 I removed a two-centimeter segment…” to “ We come unbidden into this life, and if we are lucky, we find a purpose beyond starvation, misery, and early death, which, lest we forget, is the common lot.
 My intent wasn’t to save the world as much as to heal myself…ministering to others will heal our woundedness.”